-The University of Louisville School of Public Health & Information Sciences is actively building a start-up fund to support CCP’s research and development programs.
-YOUR SUPPORT NOW ASSURES A SUCCESSFUL LAUNCH!
-There are multiple levels of investment opportunity, from individual to institutional.
+The University of Louisville School of Public Health & Information Sciences is actively building an innovation fund to support CCP’s research and development programs.
+There are multiple levels of investment opportunity, from individual, to institutional.

-There are many different ways to sponsor, invest or subscribe.
-We will work with you to customize an opportunity that is right for your organization.
+There are many different ways to invest or sponsor our work.
+We will work with you to customize an opportunity that is right for you.
 Please email CCP Director, Theo Edmonds, to schedule a meeting with the UofL team.

 Return on Investment

 By bridging mutual interests and funding from our core sectors, CCP offers a unique approach for building a culture of health, in that it helps multiple stakeholders, on multiple scales, from an individual resident, up to the entire community.